Soft lighting and low maintenance houseplants bring organic contrast to this living room by Decorilla

 Design by Decorilla interior designer, Mary Ann R.

-TIP: Following each watering, Tillandsias should be given enough light and air circulation to dry in 4 hours or less.
-Do not keep plants constantly wet or moist as this will limit their growth.
+Pro Tip: Following each watering, Tillandsias should be given enough light and air circulation to dry in 4 hours or less.
+Do not keep plants constantly wet or moist, as this will limit their growth.

 5. ZZ plant

-Zamioculcas zamiifolia or ZZ for short, is truly one of the toughest houseplants around, and as such is the perfect choice both at home or in the office.
-The ZZ is practically indestructible and can survive months of neglect, infrequent watering and low light, and still stay looking fresh!
+Zamioculcas Zamiifolia, or ZZ for short, is truly one of the toughest houseplants around.
+As such, it is the perfect choice for both the home and the office.
+The ZZ is practically indestructible and can survive months of neglect, infrequent watering, and low light and still stay looking fresh.

-The plant’s shiny, oval shaped waxy green leaves take the form of a stylized feather and have a healthy green sheen which can make a great desk centerpiece, or nice addition to sparkle up a windowless room or bathroom.
-The plant acts as a great air purifier from outside pollution and can be placed almost anywhere in a house, as it can survive with even the most minimal light from fluorescent bulbs or lamps.
+The plant’s shiny, oval-shaped, waxy green leaves take the form of a stylized feather, which can make a great desk centerpiece or a nice addition to sparkle up a windowless room or bathroom.
+It also acts as a great air purifier from outside pollution!

-TIP: Much like the cactus family, ZZ need less rather than more water, and can actually die from overhydration.
-If leaves start turning yellow, this means the plant is receiving too much water, so water the plant only when the soil has completely dried out.
+Pro Tip: Much like the cactus family, ZZ needs less rather than more water and can actually die from overhydration.
+If leaves start turning yellow, that means these easy indoor plants are receiving too much water, so add more only when the soil has completely dried out.

 6. Heartleaf Philodendron